The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Conclusions

-The principal outcomes of this study are: \begin{itemize} \item \textbf{Identification of posterior associations:} We have defined and catalogued ``halo associations'' as coherent structures that remain clustered across the posterior ensemble, representing real physical systems inferred from present-day galaxy observations.
-A total of 225 associations with mean $\langle M_{200} \rangle > 10^{14}\,M_{\odot}$ are identified, each with posterior distributions of position, mass, and velocity.
+\item \textbf{Identification of posterior associations:} We have defined and catalogued ``halo associations'' as coherent structures that remain clustered across the posterior ensemble, representing real physical systems inferred from present-day galaxy observations.
+The fiducial catalogue contains 401 associations with $\langle M_{200} \rangle \geq 10^{14}\,{\rm M_\odot}$, selected by requiring ambiguity rates below 5\% and at least 20 member haloes; a strict sample of 162 associations with additional constraints on positional and mass scatter is also provided.
+Each association includes posterior distributions of position, mass, and velocity.
 This establishes a bridge between field-level inference and traditional cluster catalogues, delivering a physically grounded, uncertainty-aware sample of massive structures.

-\item \textbf{Validation via independent observables:} Stacked Planck PR4 NILC $y$-map measurements yield statistically significant thermal Sunyaev--Zel'dovich detections at the \manticorelocal association positions.
-The radial profiles follow the expected $y$--$M$ scaling relation, with a factor-of-two suppression that can be attributed to $\sim$Mpc-level positional scatter.
-This confirms that the associations correspond to real massive clusters in the Universe, demonstrating that our digital reconstructions accurately represent physical structures rather than statistical artifacts.
+\item \textbf{Validation via independent observables:} Stacked \textit{Planck} PR4 NILC Compton-$y$ measurements yield statistically significant thermal Sunyaev--Zel'dovich detections at the \textsc{Manticore-Local} association positions.
+This constitutes a posterior predictive test: the tSZ field plays no role in the inference, so the presence of a coherent decrement at the predicted halo locations provides evidence that the associations trace genuine massive structures on average.

+Across increasing mass bins, the stacked \textsc{Manticore-Local} signals show the expected mass trend, consistent with the established $M_{500}$--$Y$ scaling relation, producing larger decrements for higher-mass systems.
+The absolute amplitudes are modestly suppressed, which is naturally explained by the $\sim$Mpc-level positional scatter in the posterior ensemble that smooths and broadens the stacked profiles.
+Crucially, the detections arise solely from the reconstructed halo positions and masses, without any tuning to match external catalogues or observed SZ amplitudes.
+The tSZ measurements therefore provide ensemble-level validation that the reconstructed associations trace hot intracluster gas rather than being artefacts of the optical inference; they do not, however, validate individual associations or test positional accuracy at the object level.